googleprojectzero/Jackalope/README.md

 `-dry_run` - Makes Jackalope exit after all of the input samples have been processed, but before starting actual fuzzing.
 Useful for corpus minimization (Note: Jackalope only adds samples containing previously unseen coverage into the output corpus) or reproducing a large number of crashes.

+`-add_all_inputs` - Adds all samples from the input directory into the fuzzing corpus, even those that don't trigger any new coverage.
+Default is off.

 For TinyInst instrumentation command line arguments, refer to [TinyInst readme](https://github.com/googleprojectzero/TinyInst).

 Example (macOS):